lingkeyang/leanclr/README_EN.md

 ### Testing custom code

-- Scope: validated only with .NET Framework 4.x core libraries; type forwarding is not implemented, so .NET Standard/CoreCLR core libs are unsupported.
+- Scope: validated only with .NET Standard 2.x/.Net Framework 4.x core libraries.

 - Dependencies: [demo/win64/dotnetframework](demo/win64/dotnetframework) ships only a few DLLs.
 If you need more framework DLLs, add their search paths with `-l <dll search path>`.